RichardLuo0/vscode-frosted-glass-theme/README.md

 [中文版](READMECN.md)

 <span style="font-size: 24px;font-weight: bold">
-This is not a theme by itself.
-It can work with any other theme.
+This is a intrusive theme.
+Can work with any other color themes.
 <br>
 Plz read this document before installation.
 <br>